gstvortiz/plunge/README.md

 # Plunge

-New functionalities for Data Analysis, leveraging the capabilities of Numpy, Pandas, Matplotlib, Seaborn and Scikit-Learn libraries.
+Plunge is my personal data analysis package, it encompasses some additional features that facilitate exploratory data analysis.
+It takes advantage of the resources of widely known data analysis libraries, such as Numpy, Pandas, Matplotlib, Seaborn and Sklearn.

 ## Instalation (Google Colaboratory):
 To install Plunge in your Google Colaboratory environment, use the following pip command: